Skip Navigation

 Also approved during the meeting was the creation of two pivotal new departments in the College of Medicine, including a new Department of Emergency Medicine and Department of Molecular Genetics and Genome Sciences.

-The Department of Emergency Medicine will enable the university to train emergency room physicians for the first time in more than 30 years.
+The Department of Emergency Medicine will enable emergency room physicians to be trained in Oklahoma City at OU Health, Oklahoma's only Level 1 trauma center, for the first time in more than 30 years.
 Emergency physicians will also be directly employed by OU Health for the first time in more than three decades, fostering greater integration and advancing clinical care, medical education and research.

 The Department of Molecular Genetics and Genome Sciences will expand research capabilities at OUHSC in areas such as cancer genetics, epigenetics, genomic technology, artificial intelligence approaches to drug discovery and more, while contributing to OU’s goal of meeting benchmarks for Association of American Universities accreditation.